lk-geimfari/mimesis/docs/schema.rst

 Accessing Random Object in Key Functions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To ensure that all key functions have the same seed, it may be necessary to access a random object,
+To ensure all key functions share the same seed, you may need to access a random object,
-especially if you require a complex key function that involves performing additional tasks with **random** object.
+especially if you need a complex key function that performs additional operations with the **random** object.

-In order to achieve this, you are required to create a **key function**
-that accepts two parameters - ``result`` and ``random``.
+To achieve this, create a **key function** that accepts two parameters: ``result`` and ``random``.
-The ``result`` argument denotes the output generated by the field,
+The ``result`` parameter represents the output generated by the field,
 while ``random`` is an instance of the :class:`~mimesis.random.Random`
-class used to ensure that all key functions accessing random have the same seed.
+class, ensuring all key functions that access random share the same seed.

-Here is an example of how to do this:
+Here's an example:

 .. code-block:: python